dockstore/dockstore/_docs/posting-zips.md

 The ZIP file that is posted to Dockstore should contain:

-* The workflow's source file(s) -- the actual source files such .wdl or .cwl.
-At least one such file is required.
+* The workflow descriptors; the CWL, WDL, etc..
+At least one descriptor is required.
 * Other file types used by the workflows, e.g., CWL can include JavaScript, Python, etc. files.
 This is optional.
 * Test parameter files.
 Optional JSON test parameter files.